matplotlib/mplcairo/README.rst

 Then, the backend can be selected by setting the ``MPLBACKEND`` environment variable to ``module://mpl_cairo.qt`` (or ``module://mpl_cairo.gtk3``).
+Alternatively, set the ``MPLCAIRO`` environment variable to a non-empty value to fully replace the Agg renderer by the cairo renderer throughout Matplotlib (but plotting is *much* less efficient in that case, due to the need of copies and conversions between various formats).

 The ``examples`` folder contains a few cases where the output of this renderer is arguably more accurate than the one of the default renderer, Agg: